One solid piece of full-grain · Stitched by hand · Released in small numbers · Shipped worldwide

 Leathers the world keeps for a few

-The great tanneries hold their finest hides for a very short list, and we are on it.
-Full-grain calf, shell cordovan with a mirror shine, and exotic skins reserved for a handful of hands — each chosen for its grain and how it will age, and rarely seen twice.
-Worked from a single solid piece — never layered, never lined.
+The most closely held tanneries keep their finest hides for a very short list, and I am on it.
+Full-grain calf, shell cordovan with a mirror shine, exotic skins reserved a single skin at a time — each chosen by hand for grain and how it will age.

 Full-grain calf leatherFull-grain calf